I am relying on gumlet.js to retrieve images and figuring out the correct width of the image when retrieving it.

 Thanks for the response.
 I am working on a codebase with hundreds of pages displaying hundreds of responsive images.
 Reworking the CSS is not an economically viable option for us.

-Can you go into detail which browsers are having issues with reading the width
+Can you go into detail which browsers are having issues with reading the width-Attribute directly?

 I’d be interested in 1 example Browser (Version + OS) and am not asking for a comprehensible list